Relationship of Prince Andrew and Jeffrey Epstein: 2022–2024

-In January 2022 Andrew's social media accounts were deleted, his page on the royal family's website was rewritten in the past tense and his military affiliations and patronages were removed to put an emphasis on his departure from public life.
+In January 2022, Andrew's social media accounts were deleted, his page on the royal family's website was rewritten in the past tense, and his military affiliations and patronages were removed to put an emphasis on his departure from public life.
 He also stopped using the style His Royal Highness (HRH), though it was not formally removed at the time.
-In the same month, York Racecourse announced that it would rename the Duke of York Stakes, and Prince Andrew High School in Nova Scotia, which had announced two years earlier that it was considering a name change, stated that it would have a new name at the next academic year.
-In February 2022 Belfast City Council and the Northern Ireland Assembly decided not to fly a union flag for Andrew's birthday.
+In the same month, York Racecourse announced that it would rename the Duke of York Stakes, and Prince Andrew High School in Nova Scotia, which had announced two years earlier that it was considering a name change, stated that it would have a new name at the next academic year; later confirmed as Woodlawn High School.
+In February 2022, Belfast City Council and the Northern Ireland Assembly decided not to fly a union flag for Andrew's birthday.
 In the same month, the Mid and East Antrim Borough Council announced that they would hold a debate in June 2022 regarding a motion to rename Prince Andrew Way in Carrickfergus.
-On 27 April 2022 York City Council unanimously voted to remove Andrew's Freedom of the City.
+On 27 April 2022, York City Council unanimously voted to remove Andrew's Freedom of the City.
 Rachael Maskell, Labour MP for York Central, said Andrew was the "first to ever have their freedom removed".
-In June 2022 Maskell introduced a 'Removal of Titles' private members bill in the House of Commons.
+In June 2022, Maskell introduced a 'Removal of Titles' private members bill in the House of Commons.
 The bill would have enabled people considered unworthy to be stripped of aristocratic titles by the monarch or a committee of Parliament.

-In March 2022 Andrew made his first official appearance in months, helping the Queen to walk into Westminster Abbey for a memorial service for his father, the Duke of Edinburgh.
-There was a mixed reaction by commentators to his presence, with some saying that it would send the wrong message to victims of sexual abuse "about how powerful men are able to absolve themselves from their conduct" and others arguing that his appearance was required as "a son, in memory of his father".

-In June 2022 Andrew took part in private aspects of the Garter Day ceremony, including lunch and investiture of new members, but was excluded from the public procession following an intervention by his brother Charles and his nephew William that banned him from appearing anywhere the public could see him.
+In March 2022, Andrew made his first official appearance in months, helping the Queen to walk into Westminster Abbey for a memorial service for his father, the Duke of Edinburgh.
+There was a mixed reaction by commentators to his presence, with some saying that it would send the wrong message to victims of sexual abuse "about how powerful men are able to absolve themselves from their conduct", and others arguing that his appearance was required as "a son, in memory of his father".
+In June 2022, Andrew took part in private aspects of the Garter Day ceremony, including lunch and investiture of new members, but was excluded from the public procession following an intervention by his brother Charles and his nephew William that banned him from appearing anywhere the public could see him.